-9.1 Parents are asked to be considerate when taking videos or photographs at school events and are requested not to publish material of other children in any public forum without the permission of the relevant family.
+9.1 Parents are asked to be considerate when taking videos or photographs at school events and are requested not to publish material of other children in any public forum.
 It is illegal to sell or distribute recordings from events without permission.
 Any parent who does not wish for their child to be videoed or photographed at school events by other attendees must notify the school in advance and in writing.